-Table 3 reports the LATE estimates for pooled outcome periods.
+Table 4 reports the LATE estimates for pooled outcome periods.
 The upper panel reports the effects along with bootstrap-based standard error and p-values obtained from t-tests.
 As an individual might be observed in multiple outcome periods, we cluster observations on the personal identifier by using the cluster or block bootstrap (which resamples individuals with all related observations in any outcome period rather than single observations) when computing standard errors.
 We find that having moved to Liechtenstein one year after the first lottery participation increases the probability of residing in Liechtenstein by 71 percentage points and the probability of being employed in Liechtenstein by 24 percentage points among compliers when averaging over all outcome periods.
 Similarly, the effect on the activity level, which is measured in percent and by definition zero if not working in Liechtenstein, amounts to almost 20 percentage points.
 Furthermore, the duration of residing and being employed in Liechtenstein increases by 3.44 and 1.15 years on average, respectively, across the outcome periods, which start with t = 2 and are restricted by the time window of the data set.
-These important labor market and residential effects are highly statistically significant, as p-values are close to zero.
-The intermediate panel reports the first-stage effect of the instrument on the treatment, which implies that 36% of the participants in the sample are compliers.
-The group of non-compliers also contains participants who won the pre-draw of the lottery but not the final draw, as we use the pre-draw as our instrument.
+These important labor market and residential effects are highly statistically significant, as p-values are close to zero.24 The intermediate panel reports the first-stage effect of the instrument on the treatment, which implies that 36% of the participants in the sample are compliers.
+The group of non-compliers largely consists of participants who won the pre-draw of the lottery but not the final draw.
+A back-ofthe envelope calculation suggests that this is the case for 43% of the non-compliers, while 35%did not or could not participate in the final draw and only 13% are winners of the final draw who do not move to Liechtenstein.
 The p-value of the first-stage is close to zero and the instrument is therefore strongly associated with the treatment, thus supporting the relevance assumption postulated in (4.4).
-For completeness, the lower panel of Table 3 reports the intention-to-treat effect (ITT) of the instrument on the outcome, which is smaller than the corresponding LATE due to the presence of non-compliers for whom the effect is zero by definition (if defiers do not exist).
+For completeness, the lower panel of Table 4 reports the intention-to-treat effect (ITT) of the instrument on the outcome, which is smaller than the corresponding LATE due to the presence of non-compliers for whom the effect is zero by definition (if defiers do not exist).
+In many policy evaluations, the ITT may actually appear more policy-relevant than the LATE because the number of compliers can typically not be controlled by the policy maker.
+In our context, however, the government sets the number of winners of both draws of the lottery and has hence control over the fraction of compliers.
+Hence, the LATE seems to be the more relevant effect in our study.
 All effects are highly statistically significant.
-As no extremely high (>0.95) or extremely low (<0.05) probabilities of winning the lottery occur in any year of first lottery participation, no observation was trimmed such that the estimates are based on all 20,009 pooled observations, as indicated at the bottom of Table 3.
+As no extremely high (>0.95) or extremely low (<0.05) probabilities of winning the lottery occur in any year of first lottery participation, no observation was trimmed such that the estimates are based on all 20,009 pooled observations, as indicated at the bottom of Table 4.